 In the relationship between your business and your customer, the same occurs.
 Once you have a complete profile of your ideal client, you will be more likely to be empathetic, and your prospect will feel you understand and want to help.

 7. Higher efficiency

 Directing your Marketing efforts toward a persona will help to save time and money.
 You will have a higher chance of reaching people who have the exact problems your product or service is meant to solve.

 Thus, with less time and money spent, the cost of attracting each customer is lower.

-If you have a buyer persona, you are able to segment your communication according to people’s preferences.
+If you have a buyer persona, you can segment your communication according to people’s preferences.
 Think, for example, about the language you should use.

-Segmentation also includes appropriate content, according to the customer journey stage that your lead is at.
+Segmentation also includes appropriate content, according to the customer journey stage that your lead is in.

 For example, if the person is at the awareness stage, he needs more educative and general content, which is present in blog posts and infographics.
 At the decision stage, interactive calculators and case studies would be welcome.

 When you have a buyer persona, you can answer all these questions.
 Thereby, you will help your customers to move through the customer journey, which will increase the number of sales and, of course, revenue.

 9. More persuasive approach